2020 Wedding Dress Trends From an Expert Bridal Designer

 With NYBFW about to kickoff, we’ve been anxiously awaiting what dazzling looks will flutter down the runways.
-Every October and April the top bridal designers showcase their newest collections and this year we chatted with fashion expert and Azazie bridal designer Peter Hale Cooney to get the inside scoop before our newsfeeds fill with wow-worthy designs.
+Every October and April the top bridal designers showcase their newest collections and this year we chatted with fashion expert and Azazie bridal designer Peter Hale Cooney to get the inside scoop—before our newsfeeds fill with wow-worthy designs.
 Want to know what gorgeous looks will be slaying New York Bridal Fashion Week?
 Here are five 2020 wedding dress trends coming our way.

 Modern Silhouettes